 Nutritionally, beans are famed as a rich source of protein, vitamins, minerals, and carbohydrates, including both soluble and insoluble fiber.

 Here’s the nutrient content of a typical 1-cup (172-gram) serving of cooked black beans (

 - Calories: 227

 - Fiber: 15 grams

-Though the exact nutrient content of beans varies depending on the type of bean and the soil in which they’re grown, most beans are particularly high in folate, iron, magnesium, fiber and protein.
+Though the exact nutrient content of beans varies depending on the type of bean and the soil in which they’re grown, most are particularly high in folate, iron, magnesium, fiber, and protein.

-Like many vegetables, beans are rich in plant compounds known as phytonutrients, which may help prevent chronic diseases.
-Research indicates that regular consumption of beans and other pulses can significantly improve your overall diet quality (4).
+Like many vegetables, beans are rich in plant compounds known as phytonutrients, which may help prevent chronic disease.
+Research indicates that regularly eating beans and other pulses can significantly improve your overall diet quality (

-They may also be further categorized into the subgroup “starchy vegetables,” alongside potatoes and squash, due to their relatively high starch content compared to other types of vegetables.
+They may also be further categorized into the subgroup “starchy vegetables,” alongside potatoes and squash, due to their relatively high starch content compared with other types of vegetables.

-Summary Beans are nutrient dense with high fiber and starch content.
+Beans are nutrient dense with high fiber and starch contents.
 Thus, they’re frequently considered part of the vegetable food group.
 They may be further classified as a “starchy vegetable,” along with potatoes and squash.